Most likely retail agglomeration patterns: Potential maximization and stochastic stability of spatial equilibria: A two-dimensional city

-The difficulty of considering such many-zone settings lies in \prettyref{enum:step2} of the procedure discussed in \prettyref{sec:how-to-apply-ss}.
-An enumeration of all equilibria is practically impossible.
-To alleviate this, we use a systematic approach developed by \cite{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019} to enumerate all the important candidates of spatial equilibria: \textit{invariant equilibria}.
-Invariant equilibria are a special class of special equilibrium patterns in which all retail agglomerations (zones with retailers) host the same mass of retailers. \begin{definition} A spatial equilibrium $\Vtx^*\inX$ is an \textit{invariant equilibrium} if $x_i^* = \frac{1}{M}$ for all $i\in\operatorname{supp}(\Vtx^*) \Is \{i\in[K]\mid x_i^* > 0\}$, where $M = \left|{\operatorname{supp}(\Vtx^*)}\right|$ is the number of retail agglomerations. \end{definition}
+The difficulty of considering such many-zone settings lies in \cref{enum:step2} of the procedure discussed in \cref{sec:how-to-apply-ss}.
+The enumeration of all equilibria is practically impossible.
+For simplicity, we exclusively focus on \textit{invariant equilibria} \citep{Ikeda-etal-JEDC2018,Ikeda-etal-IJBC2019}.
+Invariant equilibria are a special class of spatial equilibrium patterns in which all retail agglomerations host the same mass of retailers: \begin{definition} A spatial equilibrium $\Vtx^*\inX$ is called an \textit{invariant equilibrium} if $x_i^* = \tfrac{1}{M}$ for all $i\in\operatorname{supp}(\Vtx^*) \Is \{i\in[K]\mid x_i^* > 0\}$, where $M = \left|{\operatorname{supp}(\Vtx^*)}\right|$ is the number of retail agglomerations. \end{definition}